Links

 Priorities related to media development and journalism: Funding for media development falls under the Freedom of Expression portfolio because “The free flow of information and ideas is essential to healthy, progressive societies.
 Our work offers space for creative expression and supports efforts to ensure that media systems and policies are open and equitable,” according to the Ford Foundation website.

 Geographical priorities: The Ford Foundation has a global scope.
-It seeks to invest in transformative ideas, individuals and institutions to catalyze leaders and organizations driving social justice and building movements across the globe.
+It seeks to invest in transformative ideas, individuals and institutions to catalyze leaders and organisations driving social justice and building movements across the globe.

 Type of funding: Core Grants.
 Ford's funding prioritizes initiatives/ideas aimed at fighting inequality.